niklasholm/website/content/en/docs/tasks/tools/install-kubectl.md

 ### Enable kubectl autocompletion

 You now need to ensure that the kubectl completion script gets sourced in all your shell sessions.
-There are two ways in which you can do this:
+There are three ways in which you can do this:

 - Source the completion script in your `~/.bashrc` file:

     ```shell
-    echo 'source <(kubectl completion bash)' >>~/.bashrc
+    echo "source <($(which kubectl) completion bash)" | tee -a "$HOME/.bashrc"
     ```

-- Add the completion script to the `/etc/bash_completion.d` directory:
+- Source the completion script in your user-local bash-completion directory:

     ```shell
-    kubectl completion bash >/etc/bash_completion.d/kubectl
+    printf '%s\n' '#!/bin/bash' "source <($(which kubectl) completion bash)" | tee "$HOME/.local/share/bash-completion/completions/kubectl"
     ```

+- Source the completion script in the system-wide bash-completion directory:

+    ```shell
+    printf '%s\n' '#!/bin/bash' "source <($(which kubectl) completion bash)" | sudo tee /etc/bash_completion.d/kubectl
+    ```

 {{< note >}}
-bash-completion sources all completion scripts in `/etc/bash_completion.d`.
+bash-completion sources all completion scripts in `$HOME/.local/share/bash-completion/completions` and `/etc/bash_completion.d`.
 {{< /note >}}

 Both approaches are equivalent.
 After reloading your shell, kubectl autocompletion should be working.